upsidelab/vue-tree-table/README.md

 ## Full documentation

+You can find whole documentation with examples [here](https://naughty-hugle-cca02d.netlify.com/)

 ## Contributing

 We're always open for contributions.
 If you'd like to get involved, contact us at grzegorz.tluszcz@upsidelab.io.